 DUBAI: Gulf states are stepping up the transition to renewable energy by launching ambitious infrastructure projects designed to help reduce their reliance on oil and gas to meet domestic energy needs.

-Some of these projects will enable Saudi Arabia to expand its total solar energy capacity by almost 40 gigawatts by 2025 from the current 455 megawatts.
+Some of these projects will enable Saudi Arabia to expand its total solar energy capacity substantially by 2030.
 Specific development plans in the Kingdom include the NEOM smart city, which will include a $5 billion hydrogen plant, and the Red Sea Project, which will have the capacity to generate 400 MW of solar power and will host the world’s largest off-grid energy-storage project to date.

 “Saudi Arabia is making notable progress with its plans to develop clean energy and reduce emissions,” Denisa Fainis, general secretary of the Middle East Solar Industry Association, told Arab News.

 “The climate measures will go hand in hand with tending to the continued high demand for fossil fuels.
 As the world’s largest oil exporter, more than half of Saudi Arabia’s revenues come from its fossil fuel sector.”